Integrated Water, Energy and Food (IWEF) Centre

 - Improvement of crop yield by manipulating N mineralization with surface oxygen nanobubbles in organic agriculture (NTU-JAAS joint postdoctoral research project.

 - Microalgae: a promising method toward water and food security by recovering phosphorus from wastewater to crops (NTU-JAAS joint postdoctoral research project).

 The IWEF research centre received the initial NTU funding in 2018 to construct the pilot research platform on our Brackenhurst Campus.
 New indoor analytical labs are under construction with state-of-the-art facilities, which is due to complete in 2019.

 We have a number of facilities available at the centre to enable us to further our research insights, these include:

 - Keithley Electrochemical Workstation

 - Freeze Dryer

-Prof. Peter Liss, Fellow of Royal Society (FRS), emeritus professor in University of East Anglia, UK
+Prof. Peter Liss, Fellow of Royal Society (FRS), Professorial Fellow at the University of East Anglia, UK

 - Prof. Gang Pan, Director of the Centre of Integrated Water-Energy-Food (iWEF) studies, School of Animal Rural & Environmental Sciences, Nottingham Trent University, UK